-The chef of Lucky Leek in Berlin, Germany, Josita Hartanto makes her minestrone with hearty kohlrabi and briny green olives.
-The soup is brightened by a fresh pesto, which is stirred in just before serving.
+Chef Josita Hartanto, of Berlin’s vegan restaurant Lucky Leek, makes her minestrone with hearty kohlrabi, fennel, and briny green olives.
+The soup is brightened with a freshly made pesto, which is stirred in just before serving.

 - 4 cups vegetable stock

-- 6 large green olives, pitted and roughly chopped
+- 6 large green olives, pitted and coarsely chopped